and friends

 Frank Marocco, accordion on Calypso

 ~ Frank performed with John Denver at the Greek Theatre.
 Frank has recorded with The Beach Boys on Pet Sounds, with Johnny Cash, Tracy Chapman, Harry Connick, Jr., Elvis Costello, Michael Crawford, K.D.Lang, Peggy Lee, Luciano Pavorotti, Pink Floyd ("The Wall"), Shakira, Frank Sinatra, and many, many other greats.
-Frank also is featured on many film soundtracks, including The Godfather II and III and Sleepless In Seattle, Back To The Future 2 and 3, Batman Forever and Batman Returns, The Blues Brothers, Edward Scissorhands, Father of the Bride 1 and 2, Mask, Meet Joe Black, and countless others.
+Frank's accordion work is also featured on many film soundtracks, including The Godfather II and III and Sleepless In Seattle, Back To The Future 2 and 3, Batman Forever and Batman Returns, The Blues Brothers, Edward Scissorhands, Father of the Bride 1 and 2, Mask, Meet Joe Black, and countless others.

 www.frankmarocco.com